codeceptjs/CodeceptJS/docs/tutorial.md

 ## Summary

-This was a deep dive!
 If you think on just starting test automation, CodeceptJS is the best choice for you as it uses native language to pass commands to browser.

 If you already skilled in JavaScript, with CodeceptJS you can focus on business level of your test, instead of writing code for browser.
 This way you can keep your tests stable and maintainable.